-- Offers various additional rider policies to enhance the coverage
+- It offers various additional rider policies to enhance the coverage

 - The death cover is provided to the beneficiaries and can be availed either in one go or in installments

-- Coverage is offered for as long as the insured lives
+- Coverage offered for as long as the insured lives

 - There is no age limit in this plan

-- After the period of paying premiums are completed, the insured can make partial withdrawals from the assured sum
+- After the premium payment period is over, the insured can make partial withdrawals from the assured sum

 - Perfect long-term saving option for people with lower risk appetite for investment